hannelorelongin/ACES-AcT/README.md

 ## License

-This code is freely available under an MIT license. (to add once author list final)
+This code is freely available under an MIT license.

 Use of the third-party software, libraries or code referred to in the Acknowledgements section above may be governed by separate terms and conditions or license provisions.
 Your use of the third-party software, libraries or code is subject to any such terms and you should check that you can comply with any applicable restrictions or terms and conditions before use.